LLNL/Abmarl/docs/src/gridworld.rst

    be given initial positions, except for the target agent.

 The :ref:`MazePlacementState <api_gridworld_state_position_maze>` is very useful
-for randomly placing agents at the beginning of each episode while maintaining some desired structure.
+for randomly placing agents at the beginning of each episode while maintaining a desired structure.
 In this case, we can use this state component to keep barriers clustered around a target and scatter free agents away from it, regardless of where that target is positioned at the beginning of each episode.
 The clustering is such